 With changes to web browsers (Chrome in particular) coming soon that will mark non-SSL (http://) websites as Not secure, now is the time to consider upgrading your site to SSL encryption.
 The first part is getting an SSL certificate and adding it to your hosting account.
 However, you also have to check through and adjust your site for optimal results.

 The most common approach for adding Central Authentication Service (CAS) support to a custom stand-alone PHP application is through the phpCAS Library.
-As of mid 2017, the most recent version was phpCAS 1.3.5.
+As of August 2019, the most recent version was phpCAS 1.3.8.
 Note: If you are using an earlier version you should upgrade as soon as possible to obtain the latest security patches.

 Patch, Patch, Patch